Best Apple Pay Betting Sites

 - It’s NOT a Withdrawal Method

 The nature of Apple Pay is its greatest feature, but it’s also its biggest flaw.
 That being said, you do need a card to scan before you’re able to use Apple Pay.
-It’s an e-wallet, but you can load your Apple Pay account with a credit/debit or a prepaid card.
-You will not incur a fee when you load your Apple Pay balance.
-Once you’ve funded your Apple Pay account, you can go and deposit at any betting site which accepts Apple Pay.
+It’s an e-wallet, but you can load the account with a credit/debit or a prepaid card.
+You will not incur a fee when you load your balance.
+Once you’ve funded your Apple Pay account, you can go and deposit at any betting site which accepts this payment option.

 Now, the Australian Apple Pay betting sites take your AUD without any added charges for currency conversion.